 There are 5 sizes, that all have a small amount of adjustability in them.
 See the sizing section for more details.

 Best For: easy / speedy lifting or assistance to move dogs with rear limb mobility issues.
 Also for those with sensitive skin

 The Belly Sling Harness great for assisting dogs to walk over slippery surfaces in or outside the house, to protect a limb that is healing or painful, or if both the hind limbs are weak.
-They can be helpful to assist dogs up steps after surgery on the rear limbs, or to help support during toileting.
+They can be helpful to assist dogs up steps after surgery on the rear limbs.
+Or to help support them during toileting.
 Lined with a soft sheepskin, so the harness is gentle on the skin under the abdomen.
 They come in 3 sizes small, medium, large.

 Choosing a size:

 There are 4 sizes, that all have a small amount of adjustability in them.
 See the sizing section for more details.

 So this list is by no means exhaustive.
 But it is designed to give you some guidelines to follow to help you select the best harness for you and your dog.
 Dont forget to contact us if you have any questions.

 Wishing good health to all dogs and their owners.